-The Board has the overall responsibility for setting the strategic direction of the Bank and also oversight of Senior Management.
+The Board has the overall responsibility for setting the strategic direction of the Bank and for oversight of Senior Management.
 It also ensures that good Corporate Governance processes and best practices are implemented across the Bank and the Group at all times.

-The Board of the Bank consists of persons of diverse discipline and skills, chosen on the basis of professional background and expertise, business experience and integrity as well as knowledge of the Bank's business.
+The Board of the Bank consists of persons of diverse disciplines and skills, chosen on the basis of professional background and expertise, business experience and integrity as well as knowledge of the Bank's business.

-Directors are fully abreast of their responsibilities and knowledgeable in the business and are therefore able to exercise good judgment on issues relating to the Bank's business.
-They have on the basis of this acted in good faith with due diligence and skill and in the overall best interest of the Bank and relevant stakeholders during the year of review.
+Directors are fully aware of their responsibilities and are knowledgeable in the business.
+They are therefore able to exercise good judgment on issues relating to the Bank's business.
+Directors have on the basis of this acted in good faith with due diligence and skill and in the overall best interest of the Bank and relevant stakeholders during the year under review.

 The Board has a Charter which regulates its operations.
-The Charter has been forwarded to the Central Bank of Nigeria in line with the CBN Code of Corporate Governance.
+The Charter is in line with the CBN Code of Corporate Governance.